consilience/laravel-message-flow/README.md

 ],
 ```

+In this example `to-warehouse` is the name of the queue that the warehouse app
+will be listening to.

-Different message names can route to different receivers:
+Different message names can route to different receivers.
+The warehouse and
+billing may be different apps:

 ```php
 'name-mappings' => [